Do people in China still use the term 同志 (tóng zhì) to address each other?

-Additionally, the movie genre exploring homosexuality is accordingly called 同志电影 (tóng zhì diàn yǐng).
+Furthermore, movies exploring homosexuality are known as 同志电影 (tóng zhì diàn yǐng).

-With the phasing out of 同志, some of the terms commonly used prior to 1949 (the founding of the People’s Republic of China) came back to daily life.
-However, some of these terms have undergone many vicissitudes over the time, as we will discuss below with the use of 小姐.
+After phasing out 同志, some of the terms commonly used before the foundation of the People’s Republic of China in 1949 have returned to daily use.
+However, over time, some of these terms, like 小姐, have undergone many changes.
+We’ll discuss the meanings of these terms below.

-Note that for all of these terms, in contrast to English, surnames should be placed in front.
-For example, when referring to Mr. Wang, we should say 王先生, rather than 先生王.
-The above terms could also be used without any surnames.
+Note that for all of these terms, in contrast to English, the surname should be placed in front.
+For example, Mr. Wang is 王先生, not 先生王.
+These titles can also be used without surnames.

-先生 (xiān sheng, Mr.) – a respectful way to address a male.
+先生 (xiān sheng, Mr.) is a respectful way to address a man.
 It could also mean “husband” depending on context, as in the following example:

 这是我先生 (zhè shì wǒ xiān sheng)。 This is my husband.